 - Two copies of EX-13, filled out, signed and dated

 - Printed confirmation of your appointment, if applicable

-- Valid passport + 1 photocopy of the picture page
+- Valid passport + 1 photocopy of all pages

 - Current TIE + photocopy of the front and back